markNZed/TaskFlow/shared/README.md

 * permissions -> groupAccess
 * error -> an object with type and message and stack (or just a free-form object)
 * Task processor timezone
+* task.processors[environment] would allow inititialisation of task.processor for a given environment e.g. configuring task.processor.statesSupported
+* Could add a check in schema to config.services that type + environments must exist

 ### Task Processor